 Movement is one definition of Chi.
 Chi or Ki is not a noun or a subject but more of a process or a sequence of events all done in relationship to each other in the right timing, like breathing.

 We experience this energy in the form of movement, communication, respiration, digestion, thoughts, feelings and spirituality.
-Any blockage or stagnation of energy within the meridians can result in physical, psychological and emotional disease.
+Any blockage or stagnation of energy within the channels can result in physical, psychological and emotional disease.
 To stay healthy, a person must continually adapt to the changes going on within and outside the body.
 If these adaptations do not take place, illness or disharmony can manifest.

-Shiatsu creates harmony of our inner energies with that of the universe by directly treating the meridian pathways within the body that channel Ki energy … our life essence.
+Shiatsu creates harmony of our inner energies with that of the universe by directly treating the pathways within the body that channel Ki energy … our life essence.
 Shiatsu helps you balance your energy on the physical, emotional and spiritual level, while experiencing a profoundly relaxing and clinically therapeutic musculoskeletal treatment.

 Shiatsu is a Japanese form of bodywork therapy based on thousands of years of Eastern philosophy and methods of healing.
 It’s roots come from Five Element Philosophy and Chinese Medicine.
 It has the same range of benefits as Acupuncture, but is achieved entirely through touch.
 The word “shiatsu” translates literally to mean “finger pressure,” but we use palms, elbows, fingers, knees, forearms and more.